 - Messages which use a non-specific greeting, such as “Dear Customer”.

-- A sense of urgency; for example, the threat that unless you act immediately, your account may be closed.
+- A sense of urgency; for example, the threat that unless you act immediately, your account may be closed, or you might be facing arrest.

 - Also beware of emails with attachments which could contain viruses designed to steal personal or financial information.